EmilienKopp/SPLIT-stack/README.md

 For each "domain" (e.g. `Projects`) we define **contexts** that you can decide to make wide or narrow down to a specific type of view (e.g. tables or datalists).

-Each context will then provide a **strategy** getter that you're free to have defined as you see fit (ususally a `switch` statement or a `map`).
+Each context will **need** to provide a `getStrategyForRole` method, but the implementation details are up to you (ususally a `switch` statement or a `map`).

-A strategy will then define things like the kind of data to display (e.g. headers and action buttons of a table, or the data of a datalist).
+Each strategy will then define things like the kind of data to display (e.g. headers and action buttons of a table, or the data of a datalist).

 Code example (full,non-simplified!):